ordinaryseeker/open-religion/_pages/introduction.md

 post_date: 2017-01-26 08:13:33
 ---
 <h2> Motivation</h2>
 Why bother reading, trying or co-creating a religion?
 <h2>Summary</h2>
 Being born human is in some ways like waking up in a theater with some unknown fantasy movie already playing on the big screen.
 You watch it for sometime in a confused state.
 Who are these weird characters?
 What do all these strange words mean?
 What is everyone trying to do?

 Slowly you learn some story and character information from others around you.
 But they were not there from the beginning either, so their descriptions of the movie are also just interpretations of the interpretations that they heard from others.

-In time, you learn enough to enjoy parts of movie, but large parts still leave you confused, in self doubt and in suffering.
+In time, you learn enough useful information to enjoy parts of movie, but a sizable amount of information proves incorrect leaving you confused, in self doubt and in suffering.
 Before you have figured everything out, you are forced out of the theater and then its “The End” for you.

 It would have been nice to have an Owner’s Manual to make sense of this experience and make it more enjoyable.
-Unfortunately, you are not born with such an Owner's Manual.
-So the rest of us have put together this incomplete Owner’s Manual for You.
+Unfortunately, none of us are born with such an Owner's Manual.

+So the rest of us have put together this Owner’s Manual for You.
+It is incomplete but our hope is that by standing on the shoulders of those who came before you, you can see further than any of us.

-It is just a collection of interpretations about the nature of this universe and practices for taking care of self and others, that atleast some of us have found helpful.
-Read it, try it, ignore it or improve upon it.
+This Owner's Manual is just a collection of interpretations about the nature of this universe and practices for taking care of self and others.
+At least some of us have found different combinations of these to be helpful.
+So read it, try it, mix it, ignore it or improve upon it.
 It is yours now.
-Our hope is that by standing on the shoulders of those who came before you, you can see further than any of us.

 Enjoy this magical ride.
 <h2>Details</h2>
 We live in a magical world.
 Not the kind of magic we see in fantasy movies or in magic shows but a kind of magic that is so pervasive that it is almost invisible to us.
 Hidden in plain sight, like water to a fish, unless we take the effort to stop, get curious and experience.

 Why is there something in the universe rather than nothing?
 How does life form out of lifeless material?
 How does life acquire consciousness?
 These Big Questions have troubled philosophers for millennia.
 Most of us do not spare much time to think about these questions but the stories used to explain the creation of the universe and human beings affect our life through deeply Personal Questions like, What is the purpose of my life?
 How should I treat myself?
 How should I treat others?

 Even if we have never thought about these Personal Questions, we subconsciously absorb these answers from the society around us and they become our Default Settings.
 Unbeknownst to us, these Default Settings drive every aspect of our life, what we desire, how we act, how we love, how we suffer and even who we think we are.

 If you were born and raised in a loving, caring and secure family, community and society, your Default Settings may be good enough to take you through your life without much chronic despair.
-But if you experienced insecurity, rejection, your Default Settings are probably causing a lot of avoidable suffering to yourself and those around you.
+But if you experienced insecurity, rejection, or abuse, your Default Settings are probably causing a lot of avoidable suffering to yourself and those around you.

 <strong>The mission of Open Religion is to give you the tools required to recognize and fine tune your Default Settings so that you can minimize suffering and maximize joy in your life.</strong>